0:00/???

 Putting a smile on every nickel-dime-tipper’s face

-Everybody’s got a story and every story’s got a song
+Everybody’s got a story, every story’s got a song